-For every year of the SCF+, we sum the saving and in come for each income group across all birth cohorts present in that year.
+For every year of the SCF+, we sum the saving and income for each income group across all birth cohorts present in that year.
 We then calculate the saving rate of the income group as the sum of the saving by the income group scaled by the sum of income for the income group.
-For each SCF+ year, this yields a saving rate for the top 10%, next 40%, and bottom 50% of the within-birth cohort income distribution.
-The top panel of Chart 3 reports the average saving rates for each of the groups across all years of the SCF+.
+For each SCF+ year, this yields a saving rate for the top 10%, next 40%, and bottom 50% of the within-birth-cohort income distribution.
+The left panel of Figure 3 reports the average saving rates for each of the groups across all years of the SCF+.